matheusschreiber/react-graphql/README.md

 # react-graphql
-This is a exercice with graphql, graphcms and the react framework
+This is an exercice with graphql, graphcms and the react framework